MehdiLouzar/Industria-python/README.md

 The application relies entirely on PostgreSQL for persistence.

 Database tables are created automatically on first start using SQLAlchemy.
+If you started the application before the `zone_types` table was added, execute `db/init/upgrade_zone_types.sql` against your database to create the new table and column.

 ### API documentation